How to Make Maple Syrup from Maple Sap

 Shelf Life of Maple Sap

 The cold nights of maple syrup season help extend the shelf life storage of the tree sap.
-Our sap lasts about a week, if we don’t get around to boil all of it down.
-If you have some warm days before you can boil, a trick we learned is to freeze 5-10 gallons of sap in 5 gallon buckets.
+Our sap lasts about a week in cold temperature, if we don’t get around to maple syrup production until the weekend.
+If you have some warm days before you can evaporate, a trick we learned is to freeze 5-10 gallons of sap in 5 gallon buckets.
 We then put the blocks of frozen sap into the large containers.
 We’ve actually had sap last us 2 weeks because the 32 gallon container was mostly ice.
 (The hard part is thawing it enough to fit it into the evaporating pans when you’re ready to boil.)
-It will be ok if it gets a little cloudy, however I would boil cloudy sap in a separate batch.
+It will be ok if it gets a little cloudy, however, I would boil cloudy sap in a separate batch.
 If it is bad, you will smell it when it boils.

 Homemade Maple Sap Evaporator

 We made our own maple sap evaporator using a metal 55 gallon drum (food grade), stainless steel pans (Amazon affiliate link), and a wood stove kit (Amazon affiliate link).
 The cheapest way to build an evaporator is to build a fire pit with cinder blocks, topped with expanded metal for the pans to sit on.
 In our first year, we used a turkey fryer.
 The turkey fryer worked, but the tall cylinder pan did not allow for excessive evaporation like the flat stainless pans.
 We burned through about 2 propane tanks, costing us about $50 for 2 quarts of maple syrup (from about 45 gallons of sap).
-Make sure to boil your sap outside.
+Because of the high sap sugar content, make sure to boil your sap outside.
 If you try to evaporate 96% of the water in the sap to make syrup, you’ll have a sticky mess on all surfaces of your garage (or in your house).

 Boiling Maple Sap into Maple Syrup